igmtink/dotfiles-igmtink/.config/nvim/README.md

 gg - Go to the first line

 shift + g - Go to the last line

+^ - Jump to the first non-blank character of the line

+$ - Jump to the end of the line

 } - Jump to next paragraph